-The accounting policies used in the preparation of these interim condensed consolidated financial statements are consistent with those used in the preparation of the annual consolidated financial statements for the year ended 31 December 2018, except for policies for intangible assets, income tax and the new accounting standard (IFRS 16 - Leases) that the Bank has adopted effective 1 January 2019.
-The policies for intangible assets, income tax and the impact of the adoption of this standard are explained below:
+The accounting policies used in the preparation of these interim condensed consolidated financial statements are consistent with those used in the preparation of the annual consolidated financial statements for the year ended 31 December 2018, except for policies for intangible assets, Zakat and income tax and the new accounting standard (IFRS 16 - Leases) that the Bank has adopted effective 1 January 2019.
+The policies for intangible assets, Zakat and income tax and the impact of the adoption of IFRS 16 are explained below:

 a.
-Intangible assets
+Goodwill and other intangibles assets